cesare-montresor/rosneuro_sharpbridge/Readme.md

 # TODO:
+- Improve UI to display info about the state of the node and to accomodate headset settings.
-Refactor the code according to the desired SDK.
+- Refactor the code according to the desired SDK.

 # Summary